 Q6: Is GSMA considering an EES deployed in OP A (as depicted in figure 19 of GSMA OP.02) as also part of a shared edge node offered by Partner A (to Operator B) in clause 3.3.5 edge node sharing case?

 Q7: Regarding the GSMA OPG figure 3, please clarify in which region OP B is deployed.
+Considering this clarification, is it required that Operator B deploys an EES in OP B of the North region to obtain application services from the Partner A's shared edge node?
+Or is it required that Operator B deploys an EES in OP B of the South region to obtain services from the Partner A's shared edge node?

+Q8: If EES (part of OP B) is deployed in Edge Node, then can EES be used to access services of Partner OP A also deployed in an Edge Node?

 In addition, reading the following text from clause 3.5.4.3.3 in GSMA OPG requirement:

 "Edge node sharing is a scenario wherein an OP, when serving the UNI requests originating from (its own) UCs, decides to provide the application from the Edge nodes of a partner OP (where the application is available).
 Like the scenario discussed in section 3.3.5, this decision may be due to the Operator's policy controls, specific Application Provider restrictions, due to constraints originating from the federation agreement between the Operators and others.
 An E/WBI service is required to support the publishing of application and Availability Zone information to enable specific applications to be served from a Leading OP’s Edge Cloud in the following scenarios: